General Terms & Conditions

-Article 6 – Right of dissolution for consumers in distance contracts
+Article 6.
+Right of dissolution for consumers in distance contracts

-- Subject to the provisions of the rest of this article, the Consumer is entitled to terminate a Distance Contract up to 14 days after its conclusion, without giving any reason.
+- Subject to the provisions of the rest of this article, the Consumer is entitled to terminate a Distance Contract up to 14 days after its conclusion without giving any reason.

 - Fulfillment of a Distance Agreement by Woosa, within the reflection period as referred to in the previous paragraph, will only take place at the explicit request of the Consumer.

-- The Consumer can exercise his right of dissolution by submitting a request to Woosa by e-mail or by using the model withdrawal form offered by Woosa.
+- The Consumer can exercise his right of dissolution by submitting a request to Woosa by e-mail or using the model withdrawal form offered by Woosa.
 As soon as Woosa has been notified of the Consumer’s intention to dissolve the Distance Agreement, Woosa will confirm the dissolution by email as soon as possible.

-- Woosa will refund any payment already received from the Consumer, minus any amount as referred to in paragraph 3, as soon as possible, but no later than 14 days after dissolution of the Distance Contract.
+- Woosa will refund any payment already received from the Consumer, minus any amount referred to in paragraph 3, as soon as possible, but no later than 14 days after the dissolution of the Distance Contract.

-Article 7 – Duration and cancellation of the agreement
+Article 7.
+Duration and cancellation of the agreement

-- the Licensee is a Consumer, in which case the Agreement can only be tacitly renewed for an indefinite period.
+- the Licensee is a Consumer, in which case the Agreement can only be tacitly renewed indefinitely.

-Article 8 – Updates, support and help desk services
+Article 8.
+Updates, support, and help desk services

-- During the term of the Agreement, Woosa will endeavor to realize an optimal functioning of the Plugin by providing updates, but never undertakes to make certain updates available with regard to the making available of updates.
-Updates must be installed by the Licensee itself and made available to the Licensee as a download.
+- Woosa will make every effort to achieve an optimal operation of the Plugin by providing updates during the term of the Agreement but is never committed to specific deadlines concerning the provision of updates.
+Updates must be installed by the Licensee himself and will be made available to the Licensee as a download.

-Article 9 – Rights to use the plugin
+Article 9.
+Rights to use the plugin

 - The rights accruing to the Licensee under the Agreement are not transferable to third parties.

-Article 10 – Suspension and dissolution
+Article 10.
+Suspension and dissolution

 - If Woosa terminates the Agreement, all claims against the Licensee are immediately due and payable.

-Article 11 – Force majeure
+Article 11.
+Force majeure

 - Insofar as the force majeure situation makes compliance with the Agreement permanently impossible, the Parties are entitled to dissolve the Agreement with immediate effect.

-- If at the onset of the force majeure situation Woosa has already partially fulfilled its obligations, or can only partially fulfill its obligations, it is entitled to charge separately the part already executed or the executable part of the Agreement as if it were the case. an independent Agreement.
+- If at the onset of the force majeure situation, Woosa has already partially fulfilled its obligations or can only partially fulfill its obligations, it is entitled to charge separately the part already executed or the executable part of the Agreement as if it were the case—an independent Agreement.

-Article 12 – Prices and payments
+Article 12.
+Prices and payments

 - Unless expressly stated otherwise, all amounts stated by Woosa and payable by the Licensee are exclusive of VAT, on the understanding that an offer addressed to Consumers includes amounts (including) VAT.

-- All reasonable costs, both judicial, extrajudicial and execution costs, incurred to obtain amounts owed by the Licensee, will be borne by the Licensee.
+- All reasonable costs, both judicial, extrajudicial, and execution costs, incurred to obtain amounts owed by the Licensee will be borne by the Licensee.

-Article 13 – Liability and indemnification
+Article 13.
+Liability and indemnification

 - Woosa provides the Services to the best of its knowledge and ability.
 Insofar as the nature or purport of the Services does not impede this imperatively, Woosa undertakes only to a best efforts obligation and cannot guarantee the results that the Licensee wishes to achieve.

-- any reasonable costs incurred to have Woosa’s faulty performance conform to the Agreement, insofar as these can be attributed to Woosa;
+- any reasonable costs incurred to have Woosa’s faulty performance conform to the Agreement insofar as these can be attributed to Woosa;

 - Woosa’s liability is limited to at most repair or replacement of that to which Woosa’s liability relates.
-If repair or replacement is not possible, Woosa’s liability is limited to at most the invoice value of the Agreement, at least that part of the Agreement to which Woosa’s liability relates, on the understanding that Woosa’s liability will never exceed the amount that is actually paid out in the relevant case, on the basis of the liability insurance taken out by Woosa, plus any excess of Woosa that applies under that insurance.
+If repair or replacement is not possible, Woosa’s liability is limited to at most the invoice value of the Agreement, at least that part of the Agreement to which Woosa’s liability relates, on the understanding that Woosa’s liability will never exceed the amount that is paid out in the relevant case, based on the liability insurance taken out by Woosa, plus any excess of Woosa that applies under that insurance.